 }

-, we’re asking the Elm Runtime to start listening to the keypress events as soon as the app is initialized.
+By assigning the name of the function that creates a subscription to the subscriptions field in main, we’re asking Elm runtime to start listening to the key press events as soon as the app is initialized.

-as the name for the function that creates a subscription.
+Press any alphanumeric key and the counter will go up.
+Elm doesn’t require us to use subscriptions as the name for the function that creates a subscription.
 We used that name to make our code more readable.
 All Elm is looking for is a function that accepts a model and returns a subscription.
 In fact, we don’t even need to create a named function.
-We could simply assign an anonymous function to the subscriptions
+We could simply assign an anonymous function to the subscriptions field directly like this:

-main : Program Never Model Msg
+main : Program () Model Msg

 main =